 From your coordinating print fabrics, cut:

 2 strips 3 1/2’’ x 36 1/2’’ (side borders)

 2 strips 3 1/2’’ x 42 1/2’’ x 42 1/2’’ (top and bottom borders)

 Note: The fabric pieces shown in these photos are not the same size as the HSTs that I used in my quilt (they are 1/2’’ smaller), but the technique for making them is the same.

 1. Use a pencil, pen, or fabric pen to draw a diagonal line across the back of all of the background colored 4’’ squares.
 This is a cutting line – not a sewing line.

-2. Sew in a straight line a scant 1/4’’ away from either side of the drawn line.
+2. Place a background fabric right sides together with a print fabric square.
+Sew in a straight line a scant 1/4’’ away from either side of the drawn line.

 If you have an even feed or walking foot, you might like it for this step – I do!

 3. Cut the half square triangles apart along the drawn line.